probablyanewt/rustlets/std_ex/README.md

 A crate I use to extend the std library.

-To alias this crate as std, add the following to the `Cargo.toml`
+To alias this crate as std, add the following to `Cargo.toml`

 ```
 [dependencies]